-Title Outcomes Follow safe 1.
+Official compliance of component Title Outcomes Follow safe 1.
 Follow safe workplace practices in a BCATS environment workplace practices, and contribute to 1.1.
 The workplace practices of the BCATS environment is explained in terms of relevant safety procedures and site-specific requirements. a health and 1.2.
 Work tasks are completed in accordance with workplace practice. safety culture, in a BCATS 1.3.
 Workplace, tools, equipment, and machinery are kept clean and safe, and are stored in accordance with workplace practice. environment 2.
 Contribute to a health and safety culture in a BCATS environment 2.1.
-Workplace health and safety induction processes are completed in accordance with workplace practice.
+Workplace health and safety induction processes are contributed to in accordance with workplace practice.
 2.2.
-A site-specific safety plan is completed, and its requirements are complied with.
+Site-specific safety requirements for the BCATS environment are understood and complied with.
 2.3.
-Hazards are identified and assessed for risk, and controls are implemented and monitored, in accordance with workplace practice.
+Hazards are identified and assessed for risk, and controls are implemented, monitored, and documented in accordance with workplace practice.
 2.4.
-Accidents, incidents and near misses are reported, and followed up, in accordance with workplace practice.
+All accidents, incidents and near misses are reported, and followed up, in accordance with workplace practice.
 2.5.
 Workplace health and safety practices are applied in accordance with workplace practice and relevant specifications.

-Practical assessment component Expects students to: Looks like: In a classroom setting Looks like: In a workplace setting Recorded on/in: be aware of workplace health and safety practices follow safe practices throughout the project proactively contribute to a health and safety culture be aware of their environment and how their completion of a site-specific safety plan consistent safe workshop practice, showing a clear understanding of and following health and safety procedures and requirements completion of a site-specific safety plan consistent safe work-site practice, showing a clear understanding of and following health and safety procedures and requirements Student work diary verified by assessor/ employer Site-specific Safety Plan Assessment record sheet actions and inactions affect the safety of others recognise that situations can change as a project or job progresses which may create new hazards appropriate and consistent use of PPE reporting hazards, accidents, incidents, or near misses reporting any faulty or unsafe tools and machinery appropriate and consistent use of PPE reporting hazards, accidents, incidents, or near misses reporting any faulty or unsafe tools and machinery safe tool use, maintenance and storage following manufacturers' safety specifications and safety data sheets when using machinery and materials safe tool use, maintenance and storage notes taken at safety briefings or toolbox meetings following manufacturers' safety specifications and safety data sheets when using machinery and materials
+Expects students to: Looks like: In a classroom setting Looks like: In a workplace setting Recorded on/in: be aware of workplace health and safety practices follow safe practices throughout the project proactively contribute to a health and safety culture be aware of their environment and how their actions and inactions affect the safety of others recognise that situations can change as a project or job progresses which may create new hazards completion of a Risk Hazard Control register consistent safe workshop practice, showing a clear understanding of and following health and safety procedures and requirements appropriate and consistent use of PPE reporting hazards, accidents, incidents, or near misses reporting any faulty or unsafe tools and machinery safe tool use, maintenance and storage following manufacturers' safety specifications and safety data sheets when using machinery and materials completion of a Risk Hazard Control register consistent safe work- site practice, showing a clear understanding of and following health and safety procedures and requirements appropriate and consistent use of PPE reporting hazards, accidents, incidents, or near misses reporting any faulty or unsafe tools and machinery safe tool use, maintenance and storage notes taken at safety briefings or toolbox meetings following manufacturers' safety specifications and safety data sheets when using machinery and materials Student work diary verified by assessor/ employer A Risk Hazard control register Assessment record sheet

-- BCITO's Level 3 BCATS Health and Safety Handbook - Worksafe's website - Sitesafe's website - BCITO's The Health and Safety at Work Act 2015; A tradie's guide to the legislation
+- BCITO's Level 3 BCATS Health and Safety Handbook - Worksafe's website and Sitesafe's website - BCITO's The Health and Safety at Work Act 2015; A tradie's guide to the legislation